Yu-MeiLin/orbslam_dev/README.md

 # ORB_SLAM3_ROS2
-This repository is ROS2 wrapping to use ORB_SLAM3
+This repository clones both https://github.com/UZ-SLAMLab/ORB_SLAM3.git and https://github.com/zang09/ORB_SLAM3_ROS2.git to run ORB_SLAM3 on ROS2.
+Based on the latter repository, this one adds rgbd-inertial mode.

 ---